kristi11/ww-filament/README.md

 ## About The Project

 ##### [WittyWorkflow](https:://wittyworkflow.com) is a dynamic web application poised to evolve into a robust platform designed to streamline business management.
 The application incorporates a range of features to empower users in efficiently managing their businesses.
-Below is an overview of the key functionalities and the development journey captured in our roadmap:
+Below is an overview of the key functionalities of the app:

 ## Key Features:

 * **Dynamic Hero:** Engage your audience with a visually appealing and dynamic hero section that captures attention and communicates your brand essence.
 The hero is fully customizable from the admin panel to ensure a seamless user experience.

-* **Role-Based Access:** Utilizing the powerful Filament PHP, [WittyWorkflow](https:://wittyworkflow.com) offers role-based access control, enabling different panels for different user roles.
+* **Role-Based Access:** Utilizing the powerful [Filament PHP](https://filamentphp.com/), [WittyWorkflow](https:://wittyworkflow.com) offers role-based access control, enabling different panels for different user roles.
 Admins have full access to all functionalities, while staff members and customers have a more limited view.

-* **SPA functionality with Wire:Navigate :** Enhance navigation with a SPA like menu featuring wire:navigate functionality, bringing Single Page Application (SPA) functionality to your site for smooth transitions between links.
+* **SPA functionality with `Wire:Navigate` :** Enhance navigation with a SPA like menu featuring `wire:navigate` functionality, bringing Single Page Application (SPA) functionality to your site for smooth transitions between links.

-* **CRUD Operations for Admins:** Enable administrators with CRUD (Create, Read, Update, Delete) operations for users, addresses, landing page heroes, appointments, services, opening hours, gallery, socials, and SEO.
+* **CRUD Operations for Admins:** Enable administrators with CRUD (Create, Read, Update, Delete) operations for users, addresses, landing page heroes, appointments, services, opening hours, gallery, socials.
 These functionalities empower admins with comprehensive control over critical aspects of the platform.

 * **Public Email Form and Footer:** Facilitate communication by implementing a public email form and completing the